After spending all morning meeting different people around Honiara, Kate and William flew out to Marau:

 The dress features the same Broderie Anglaise detailing as Kate’s white Alexander McQueen skirt suit from day two of the tour, as you can see in the image below:

 As both images show clearly, Kate is wearing her blue Stuart Weitzman Corkswoon wedges.
-The Corkswoon is still available in man sizes/colours:

 Above, you can also see Kate’s belt in detail, and just about make out Kate’s Kiki McDonough Citrine Drop earrings.